GiannfrancoC340/ACM-Demo-2.0/Build-Sprint-2.md

   - The user can close the marker by clicking on it again or clicking outside the popup
   - The user can click on each individual flight to see all details
   - The user can see an Audio Recordings button to click and view available audios for listening.
+  - The user can see a Settings button to click
+  - The user can view the settings and exit freely
+  - The user cannot change any settings as none of these settings actually affect the app's behavior
 - [x] **Users can click on any individual flight**
   - If the user wants to view all the flight details for an individual flight, they are able to
   - When the user clicks on an individual flight, they will be able to see the flight detail within the same page thanks to modal popup